 - Start a Community-Supported Agriculture project at your synagogue or JCC.
 Hazon will help you find a farmer, set up your distribution location, and organize educational programming around local and sustainable food issues - Participate in one of Hazon's Bike Rides.
 The Rides bring together people of all ages and cycling abilities, to raise money for Jewish environmental projects in the US, Israel and beyond.
 Bring a team from your comunity to join us on our California Ride (May), Israel Ride (November) or New York Ride (September)! - Bring the Jewish Food Education Network to your community.
-Use our family education curriculum, Min Ha'Aretz, or our adult sourcebook, Food for Thought, to start a multi-week learning community to explore issues related to Jews, food and contemporary life. - Come to the Food Festival!
-Our annual conference will take place in August, 2011, and will bring together rabbis, educators, chefs, artists, families and more for four amazing days of exploration around the New Jewish Food Movement.
+Use our family education curriculum, Min Ha'Aretz, or our adult sourcebook, Food for Thought, to start a multi-week learning community to explore issues related to Jews, food and contemporary life. - Come to the Hazon Food Conference!
+Our annual conference brings together rabbis, educators, chefs, artists, families and more for four amazing days of exploration around the New Jewish Food Movement.